Managing the LCIA (Impact Assessment) Phase of LCA

-This course gives the LCA practitioner the basic skills for navigating the LCIA (impact assessment) phase of LCA.
-The general framework, definitions and concepts are presented from those of the ISO standards to the present state-of-the art.
-Practical exercises focus on how to make appropriate choices when performing the LCIA phase in a study (choice of impact categories, characterisation models, when to apply normalization and/or weighting, relating to stakeholders) and on the differences between current LCIA methods.
+This course gives an overview of the life cycle impact assessment (LCIA) phase of LCA studies.
+The general framework, definitions and concepts will be presented from those of the ISO standards to the present state-of-the art.
+Practical exercises will focus on how to make appropriate choices when performing the LCIA phase in a study (choice of impact categories, characterisation models, when to apply normalization and/or weighting, relating to stakeholders) and on the differences between current LCIA methods.

 - Description of the different mandatory and optional LCIA elements according to ISO 14040/14044 and other impact assessment frameworks.

 - Definitions and concepts of LCIA, such as stressors, actual versus potential impacts, impact categories and pathways, environmental mechanisms, classification, fate, exposure, incidence, duration, linearity, steady-state vs. dynamic, marginal cause-effect modelling, thresholds, tipping points, severity, category indicators, midpoint and endpoint characterisation, areas of protection, normalisation, ranking, weighting.